 I’ve changed the first page of my novel a lot.
 I can’t even tell you how many times.
-It happened because as I was writing, I followed a lot of writing blogs, attended a lot of author talks, and browsed a lot of guides that had a lot to say about the first page.
-I guess the thinking is that readers thumbing through books in the bookstore and agents alike make snap decisions based on those initial words—so you better make it good!
+It happened because as I was writing, I followed a lot of writing blogs, attended a lot of author talks, and browsed a lot of guides that had a lot to say about how to write the first page of a book.

-    Below are some of the rules I've discovered for crafting the perfect first page.
+Below are some of the rules I've discovered for crafting the perfect first page of a book.

 Your first page should probably actually begin your story rather than consist of a prologue.

 I admit a prologue is tempting.
 It allows us to start the book with our favorite part of the story or to tell the reader our character’s back story rather than bother with interweaving it into the text.

 Unfortunately, almost everything I’ve read says agents hate prologues. in most cases, prologues suggest laziness or weakness in the writer—or confusion on the best place to start the beautiful book.

 I used to have a prologue to my novel that I thought was good; however, at some point I realized the agents were right, it was really lazy.
 I was trying to tell the reader my character’s motivation instead of letting her figure it out herself.
 I deleted it.

 That all said, I do enjoy reading prologues, and there are books that work better with a prologue than without one.